-Interestingly, the backwards roll only works if the boat you are launching from is only three to four inches or less from the water’s surface.
-Any more and the physics just don’t work.
+Interestingly, the backward roll only works if the boat you are launching from is only three to four inches or less from the water’s surface.
+Any more than that and the physics just don’t work.
 After getting your gear on, you need to sit at the gunwale facing away from the water.
 You then need to make sure the area you are rolling backward into is completely clear.

-Now tuck your head and chin into your chest and allow yourself to fall backwards into the water.
+Now tuck your head and chin into your chest and allow yourself to fall back into the water.
 Once you are under the water, let yourself acclimatize and then signal to the team on the boat that you are okay, using hand signals.

-Diving backwards is probably the most common way for divers to enter the water, however, this isn’t the only way to dive off of a boat.
+Going in backwards is probably the most common way for divers to enter the water, however, this isn’t the only way to dive off of a boat.
 Depending on the type of boat and water environment, diving access can vary.